vormkracht10/laravel-seo-scanner/README.md

 When you have an application where you have a lot of pages which are related to a model, you can save the SEO score to the model.
 This way you can check the SEO score of a specific page and show it in your application.

-For example, you have a `Content` model which has a page for each content item:
+For example, you have a `Post` model which has a page for each content item:

 1. Add the model to the `models` array in the config file.
 2. Implement the `SeoInterface` in your model.
 3. Add the `HasSeoScoreTrait` to your model.